Bullet and a Target

-"Bullet and a Target" is a song by Citizen Cope recorded by Australian hip hop trio Bliss n Eso, with featured vocals from Connections Zulu Choir.
+"Bullet and a Target" is a song by Australian hip hop trio Bliss n Eso, with featured vocals from Connections Zulu Choir.
 The song was released as the lead single from the trio's third studio album Flying Colours on 27 October 2007.
 Their version of Bullet and a Target was inspired by the living conditions Bliss, Eso, and Izm had witnessed when visiting South Africa in 2007.
 Bullet and a Target peaked at No. 43 on the ARIA Singles Chart, making it their first top 50 single and second top 100 single.

 Content

 The song is about Bliss n Eso's experience observing the poverty during their trip to Africa in 2007.
 It is a reworking of Citizen Cope's "Bullet and a Target".

 Background

 Bliss n Eso were invited to South Africa by The Oaktree Foundation alongside Evermore to show the situation in Africa to the Australian public.
 Bliss n Eso stayed in South Africa for ten days and shot the song's music video during their stay.
 Speaking of the experience in Africa, Eso said "You could be strong, thick skinned, but everyone had to have a moment where they had to be by themselves and sit down in the car and soak in what was going on".
 Bliss n Eso donated 100% of profits raised by the song to help poverty stricken communities in South Africa.